 A person commits an offence1 if, in the course of a business, he intentionally copies a registered design2 so as to make a product exactly to that design or with features that differ only in immaterial details from that design3.
 The offence is committed if the person does these things knowing, or having reason to believe, that the design is a registered design and does them without the consent of the registered proprietor of the design4.

-A person commits an offence if in the course of a business he offers, puts on the market, imports, exports or uses, or stocks
+A person commits an offence if in the course of a business he

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL